szgula/UofG_Robotics_TDP/Documentation.md

 ### Obstacle distance calculation

 ### Check which player can reach fastest to the ball
+This function returns the player id which can intercept a moving ball in the minimum possible time and also the position that the player needs to go to.

-### Check which striker of the team is closest
+### Check which striker of the team is closest to the ball
+This function returns the player id of the striker which is closest to the ball.

 Basic Actions
 =============

-Atomic actions such as going to a point, scoring the goal, passing the ball, collision avoidance etc.
+Atomic actions such as going to a point, scoring the goal, passing the ball, collision avoidance etc. More complex actions such as pass and receive actions.

 ### Go to point